Post Doctoral Associates (most recent departures are at bottom of the list)

 Carlos Teixeira is a PhD candidate in Electrical Engineering at University of Minho in Portugal, where he has obtained his MS degree in the same area in 2012.
 Before starting his PhD program at the MIT Portugal program in 2014, he has worked in the simulation of reinforcement learning techniques in robotic locomotion.
 Currently, he is a visiting student at MIT, where he is designing and developing a robust methodology to support the transition between two CVD setups for CNT synthesis.
 Outside school, he enjoys traveling and playing mandolin.

-Former Affiliates (in order of most recent departure)
+Former Affiliated Faculty, Researchers, and others (in order of most recent departure)

 Ida Ely Rubin Artist in Residence